Characters of the Marvel Cinematic Universe: M–Z: Rusty / Shatterstar

+As of 2025, the character has appeared in one project: the film Deadpool & Wolverine.
+Tan reprises his role from the 20th Century Fox film Deadpool 2.

 S

+Garthan Saal

+Garthan Saal (portrayed by Peter Serafinowicz) is a highly respected member of the Nova Corps that held the rank of Denarian.
+He was killed during the Battle of Xandar, bravely attempting to keep Ronan the Accuser from destroying the entire planet.

+As of 2025, the character has appeared in one project: the film Guardians of the Galaxy.
+An alternate universe variant of Saal appeared in one project: the Disney+ animated series What If...?.

+Sara

+Sara (portrayed by Sheila Atim) is a Master of the Mystic Arts.

+As of 2025, the character has appeared in one project: the film Doctor Strange in the Multiverse of Madness.
+An alternate universe variant of Sara appeared in one project: the Disney+ animated series Marvel Zombies.

+Eric Savin

+Eric Savin (portrayed by James Badge Dale) is a former Lieutenant Colonel and Aldrich Killian's right-hand man who undergoes the Extremis treatment to enhance his combat skills and give himself various fire-based powers as well as a regenerative healing factor.
+He turns Jack Taggart into a human bomb as part of a terrorist attack, injuring Happy Hogan in the process.
+Savin then leads an assault on Tony Stark's mansion and later accompanies Ellen Brandt to Tennessee to recover evidence involving Extremis, though Stark is able to survive both times.
+After James Rhodes's capture, Savin poses as the Iron Patriot to board Air Force One to kidnap President Matthew Ellis.
+While he succeeds in this task, Iron Man kills Savin before he can escape.

+As of 2025, the character has appeared in one project: the film Iron Man 3 (2013).

 Johann Schmidt / Red Skull

 Johann Schmidt (portrayed initially by Hugo Weaving and subsequently by Ross Marquand), also known as the Red Skull, is the head of Hydra, the Nazi science division during World War II.
 Schmidt plans global dominance under his rule by finding the Tesseract and using it as a weapon against the world, including to overthrow Adolf Hitler.
-He is revealed to have subjected himself to an early version of Erskine's super-soldier formula.
+He is revealed to have subjected himself to an early version of Erskine's super-soldier formula that had permanently disfigured his face.
 After being foiled by Steve Rogers, Schmidt is transported to the planet Vormir by the Tesseract, where he is cursed in a purgatory state to serve as the Stonekeeper and a guide to those seeking the Soul Stone.
 In 2018, he is met by Thanos and Gamora, and witnesses Thanos sacrificing Gamora to get the Stone.
 Following this, he gets freed from the curse and leaves Vormir.

 In an alternate universe, he meets another universe's Natasha Romanoff and Clint Barton during their quest for the Soul Stone.